eonist/eonist.github.io/_posts/2017-07-27-Prototyping-in-playground.md

 Prototyping UI/UX with XCode Playground and Animator <!--more--> a new animation .framework I'm building.
 The best part?
 You get code you can use when building your apps.
-And it's OpenSource.
+And it's [OpenSource](https://github.com/gitsync/AnimLib) .
 Check out the examples bellow:

 ### 7. Let's add some design to it: